Rev. Al Sharpton Plans To Visit Jailed Meek Mill, Fight For New Hearing

 “This has happened to countless young black men, and Meek Mill represents that, and he can be an example of how we correct that,” Sharpton said.
 “If they can do this to someone with the profile of a Meek Mill, imagine what they’re doing every day.”

-According to CNN, supporters of the rapper immediately slammed his sentence as excessive, including questioning if he should have still even been on probation for a crime he was convicted of more than a decade earlier.
+According to CNN, supporters of the rapper immediately slammed his sentence as excessive, and questioning if he should have still even been on probation for a crime he was convicted of more than a decade earlier.

 In rendering the most recent sentence, Judge Genece E. Brinkley cited a failed drug test and the hip hop star’s noncompliance with a court order restricting his travel.
 His attorney, Joe Tacopina, has argued that the judge has a personal vendetta against the rapper and insists he plans to appeal.